 \section{Entropy-Regularized Tabular MDPs}

-Tabular MDP is one of the most popular models in Reinforcement Learning (RL) and many papers focus on this setting \citep{agarwal2021theory, lan2023policy, klein2023beyond}.
-This section considers a finite horizon version of this problem with an entropy regularization to the per-period cost functions, a variant of infinite horizon regularized tabular MDPs analyzed in \citet{bhandari2024global}.
+Tabular MDP is one of the most popular models in Reinforcement Learning (RL) and many papers focus on this setting \citep{agarwal2021theory, lan2023policy, klein2024beyond}.
+This section considers a finite-horizon version of this problem with an entropy regularization to the per-period cost functions, a variant of infinite-horizon regularized tabular MDPs analyzed in \citet{bhandari2024global}.
 The regularization smooths the objective function such that optimal policies are stochastic.
 See \citet{geist2019theory} for a more detailed discussion about the regularized MDPs.